Skip to Content

 Old Maps of Africa To Print For Free

 Africa is a continent I would love to explore more of one day.
-I have only ever visited three African countries Morrocco, South Africa and Kenya.
+I have only visited three African countries: Morrocco, South Africa and Kenya.
 And they were as a child!
 Morocco and South Africa are both opposite ends of the vast continent.

 The trip to Morroco was only a day trip from Spain.
-Did you know that Africa and Europe less than 9 miles apart separated by the Strait of Gibraltar?
-We got the ferry from Gibraltar to Tangiers and it only took about 80 mins.
+Did you know that Africa and Europe are less than 9 miles apart and separated by the Strait of Gibraltar?
+We took the ferry from Gibraltar to Tangiers, and it only took about 80 minutes.

 Fun Facts About The African Continent

 • After Asia, Africa is the second largest and most populous of the seven continents.
-It is a huge continent made up of 54 countries and over a billion people.
+It is a huge continent comprising 54 countries and over a billion people.

 • The continent spans both hemispheres.
-The majority of the continent and its countries are in the Northern Hemisphere, with a substantial portion and number of countries in the Southern Hemisphere.
+Most of the continent and its countries are in the Northern Hemisphere, with a substantial portion and number of countries in the Southern Hemisphere.

-• Africa has the youngest population of all the continents the median age in 2012 was 19.7 when the worldwide median age was 30.4.
+• Africa has the youngest population of all the continents.
+The median age in 2012 was 19.7, compared to 30.4 worldwide.

 • The largest country in Africa by area is Algeria.
 Whereas the largest country by population is Nigeria.

-• Another interesting fact about Africa is that it is considered to be the birthplace of humanity.
-The continent is where the first hominids, human beings and their closest relatives the gorilla and chimpanzees, evolved about 7 million years ago.
-Fossils found in Africa, show that the modern human beings spread from this continent.
+• Another interesting fact about Africa is that it is considered the birthplace of humanity.
+The continent is where the first hominids, human beings and their closest relatives, the gorillas and chimpanzees, evolved about 7 million years ago.
+Fossils found in Africa show that modern humans spread from this continent.

 • Africa boasts perhaps the world’s largest and most diverse populations of wild animals.